 My Mom is a fanatic for all things fresh, so I guess it should come as no surprise that I spent a ton of time with her in the kitchen as I was growing up.
-While other Moms were happy to let the new convenience foods (Kraft mac ‘n cheese being the most ubiquitous at the time) relieve them of kitchen duty, my Mom saw her duty as the ultimate pleasure.
+While other moms were happy to let the new convenience foods (Kraft mac ‘n cheese being the most ubiquitous at the time) relieve them of kitchen duty, my Mom saw her duty as the ultimate pleasure.
 Riding on her apron strings wasn’t just a fun time; it’s how I learned to appreciate food and cultivate my baking-craft.
 We made countless recipes together, but this flaky cookie-pastry, my Mom’s favorite sweet, is the one that registers the strongest memories.
-I offer it now, in advance of this coming Mother’s Day, to Moms everywhere, hoping that they’ll take the time to bake and share it with their sons and daughters.
+I offer it now, in advance of this coming Mother’s Day, to moms everywhere, hoping that they’ll take the time to bake and share it with their sons and daughters.
 After all, the passing on and preserving of food traditions is one of the greatest legacies we can leave our kids.
-(Note: This recipe also makes an appearance in Bridal Shower Breakthrough, an excerpt from Cookie Swap.
-See the related link below.)
+(Note: This recipe first appeared in my book Cookie Swap where it was called Sugar Between the Sheets!)

 Sour Cream Dough: